Personalized Beckett Storybook — Make His the Hero

 Can I add Beckett's photo to the storybook?

 Yes!
-Our AI technology can incorporate Beckett's photo into the story illustrations, making them truly the star of the adventure.
-Imagine Beckett's delight at seeing themselves illustrated as the hero, riding dragons or exploring magical forests!
+Our AI technology can incorporate Beckett's photo into the story illustrations, making them the star of the adventure.
+Imagine Beckett's delight at seeing themselves illustrated as the hero, riding dragons or exploring enchanted forests!

 Can grandparents order a personalized story for Beckett?